PatrickJS/NG6-starter/README.md

 # Walkthrough
 ## Build System
 NG6 uses Gulp and Webpack together for its build system.
-Yes, you don't need Gulp if you'r using Webpack.
-This is true if you're build system is only responsible for file manipulation, which ours is not.
+Yes, you don't need Gulp if you're using Webpack.
+This is true if your build system is only responsible for file manipulation, which ours is not.

 `Webpack` handles all the file related things.
 This inlcudes:
 * Transpiling from ES6 to ES5 with `Babel`